enervee/sentry-django-settings/README.md

 The `environment` should be appropriate to environment where the server will be running.

-The `release` can be any string.
-If left blank or excluded and this is being run inside of a Git repo, the Git SHA will be used instead.
-Note: If `release` is defined, then `git_sha_path` is ignored.

-The `git_sha_path` is a path to a file that contains the Git SHA string.
-This is useful when deploying via a packaging service.
-During packaging, create a file that has the Git SHA, then reference it in this setting.
-Note: If `release` is defined, then `git_sha_path` is ignored.

 All other keys passed into the settings are forwarded onto the Sentry SDK `init` method.
 See [their documentation](https://docs.sentry.io/platforms/python/configuration/options/) for more information.